 Mihai Cucu has collaborated closely with many artists, especially composers and music performance groups in Ireland, Romania and through Europe making many video artworks for projections during live music performance.
 His approach involves working closely with creative musicians to create a new unique video artwork that integrates with the music performance.
 He has worked directly with many composers, artists and groups, including: Gráinne Mulvey, Diana Rotaru, Seducant, John Feeley, RTÉ ConTempo Quartet, Fergal Dowling, Dublin Sound Lab, Irish Composers Collective, Association of Irish Composers, Elizabeth Hilliard, David Bremner, Béal Festival, Music Current Festival and Hilltown Music Festival.
 His work has been performed and exhibited widely at such venues as De Nieuwe Regentes Theater, The Hague; Porta Theater, Athens; National University of Music, Bucharest; National Operetta and Musical Theatre, Bucharest; Galway City Museum; and Smock Alley Theatre, Dublin.
 Mihai has been involved in many Dublin Sound Lab projects in many roles: as a creative artist developing new shows; as a video projectionist in concert productions; and as a photographer and video documenter of concerts.

 Ann Cleare’s music has been performed in various venues across Europe, Australia, and America, and has been featured in festivals such as The Gaudeamus Week, The Wittenertage fur Neue Kammermusik, Horizons, International Music Institute Darmstadt, Bludenzer Tage zeitgemäßer Musik, IMATRONIC Festival of Electronic Music, MATA, Taschenopernfestival, working with ensembles such as: Ensemble SurPlus, The Crash Ensemble, Quatuor Diotima, The International Contemporary Ensemble, Collegium Novum Zürich, ELISION, The National Symphony Orchestra of Ireland, JACK Quartet, Ensemble Apparat, Ensemble Nikel, The Curious Chamber Players, Yarn/Wire, ensemble mosaik, The Experimental Ensemble (SWR Studios), öenm, The BBC Scottish Symphony Orchestra.
 Current and future projects include new works for The RTÉ National Symphony Orchestra of Ireland, clarinettist Carol McGonnell and The Argento Chamber Ensemble, The Fidelio Trio, ELISION, and an extended solo horn piece for Samuel Stoll.
 Ann’s scores are published by Project Schott New York.
 She has studied composition at University College Cork, IRCAM, and holds a PhD in Composition at Harvard University.
-Ann has helped Dublin Sound Lab plan Music Current Festivals.
+Ann has helped Dublin Sound Lab plan Music Current Festivals in 2018 and 2019.

 Gráinne Mulvey studied music with Eric Sweeney at Waterford Regional Technical College, Hormoz Farhat at Trinity College Dublin and Agustín Fernández at Queen's University, Belfast.
 In 1999 she gained a DPhil in Composition at the University of York under Nicola LeFanu.
 She has attended composition courses in Ireland and England, in Schwaz, Austria, with Boguslaw Schaeffer and Marek Choloniewski, and at IRCAM with Kaija Saariaho.
 Gráinne Mulvey is one of the most widely performed Irish composers.
 She has been the recipient of many awards, including the Young Musician of the Future Award and the Macaulay Fellowship.
 Her music has been performed and broadcast internationally.
 She is currently Head of Composition at Dublin Institute of Technology and many of her recent works develop her research interests acoustics, electro-acoustics and live electronics.
 Gráinne has been involved with Dublin Sound Lab on a number of collaborative and creative projects, including: ReSounding Dublin, Places and Responses, Music Current 2016, and Perisonic.